Business Advocacy

 We advocate for business by increasing visibility, dialogue, and representation at local, state, and federal policy circles around issues of impact and interest to our members.

-The 2025 State Legislative session has concluded.
-Click Learn More for information on how the Springfield Chamber applied our 2025 Policy Agenda to activate on a number of key policy decisions, including a number of local and federal issues.
+2025 policy agenda to activate on a number of key policy decisions, including a number of local and federal issues.

 MEMBER ADVOCACY SERVICES